Tubarial salivary gland: History

-The glands were discovered by a group of Dutch scientists at the Netherlands Cancer Institute in September 2020 using PET/CT scans.
+The glands were discovered by a group of Dutch scientists at the Netherlands Cancer Institute in September 2020 using PET/CT scans in patients injected with PSMA-tracer.

 Significance

 Tubarial glands are packed with predominantly mucinous acini and can release mucinous fluid that coats and moistens the mucosal surface of the pharynx.
 Due to their location at the posterior-superior aspect of the nasopharynx, they serve as a "spout" of glandular tissue that can effectively provide protective coverage to a large area of the pharynx.
 This protection may involve modulating environmental pH and immune interactions.
 Based on their size, density, and location, they are considered the predominant glandular tissue in the pharyngeal region capable of providing enough secretion for mucosal protection.

 Dysfunction of the tubarial glands could be associated with dry mouth (xerostomia) and difficulty swallowing (dysphagia).
 The tubarial glands might also contribute as a source of SG tumors—it is believed that avoiding the irradiation of the glands can lessen some side effects of radiotherapy.